bolt/docs/source/installation.md

 </pre>

 <p class="tip">
-<strong>Tip:</strong> For easier copy/pasting of the samples, doubleclick the code.
+<strong>Tip:</strong> For easier copy/pasting of the samples, double-click the
+code.
 </p>

-Bolt needs to be able to read and write certain folders like the cache and the template folders.
+Bolt needs to be able to read and write certain directories like the cache and the template directories.
 On most servers the webserver runs in a different group than your useraccount, so to give Bolt write access to these files you have to use the chmod statement.